HOW TO LOBBY THE CONNECTICUT GENERAL ASSEMBLY

 A Few Facts About The Connecticut General Assembly (GA)

 Membership: There are 151 House of Representative Members and 36 Senators in the GA.
 Democrats currently control the House and the Senate.
 The Governor, Dannell Malloy, is a Democrat.
 The Lt.
 Governor, Nancy Wyman, is also a Democrat.
 The Lt.
-Governor serves as the President of the Senate meaning he presides over the Senate, but he only votes if there is a tie.
+Governor serves as the President of the Senate meaning she presides over the Senate, but she only votes if there is a tie.
 The highest ranking member of the Senate is the President Pro Tempore, Donald Williams, a Democrat.
 He is elected by the membership of the Senate.
-The House of Representatives is presided over by the Speaker of the House, who is Christopher Donovan, a Democrat.
+The House of Representatives is presided over by the Speaker of the House, who is Brendan Sharkey, a Democrat.
 He is a member of the House and elected by the House members.

 Committees: The GA has joint committees with members from both the House and the Senate.
 Each Committee has a House and a Senate Chair.
 The number of Senators and Representatives assigned to each Committee is proportional by party and by house.